zlegein/webpack-talk/slides/slides/agenda.md

 ### Agenda
 ##### What
-    -what is webpack and where did it come from
+    What is webpack?
+Where did it come from?
 ##### Why
-    -yet another build tool? -comparisons
+    Yet another build tool?
+Comparisons
 ##### Configs
     -loaders, -plugins, -dev-server, -HMR -webpack2
 ##### Code Examples